Gå till innehåll

 Persistence: OECD 301B: Not readily biodegradable.
 Conclusion.
 Additional evaluation required.
 OECD 308: Emperor Lake.
 Water: DT50 3.0 days.
 Overall system: DT50 3.9 days.
 Conclusion.
 Lower dissipation.
 Calwich Abbey Lake.
 Aerobic: DT50 <1 day.
 Anaerobic: DT50 <1 day.
 Conclusion.
 Rapidly dissipated.
 According to expert B17MP is potentially persistent (C. Coll, Department of Environmental Chemistry, Eawag, 2022-01-28).

 Bioaccumulation: Log Kow 3.49/3.14.
-Bioaccumaluation in fish.
+Bioaccumulation in fish.
 OECD 305.
 No bioconcentration factor calculated.
 Conclusion.
 No accumulation occurred.

-Toxicity: There is data for one trophic level.
+Chronic toxicity: There is data for one trophic level.
 "Flow-through life-cycle toxicity test with the fathead minnow (Pimephales Promelas), OECD on fish life-cycle tests, NOEC 0.13 microg/L. Conclusion: B17MP is unlikely to represent a risk. [...]
 However, due to the potential endocrine disrupting properties of glucocorticoids, a tailored ERA for the active metabolite of beclometasone dipropionate (pro-drug), i.e. beclometasone-17-monopropionate (B17MP), had been performed.
 On the basis of the tailored ERA it was concluded that beclometasone is not readily biodegradable, not toxic to fish and not expected to bioconcentrate in fish."
-The interpretation is that B17MP was concluded not being toxic to fish."
+It is important to note that the final sentence refers to beclometasone and not to B17MP.
+What significance this has for the interpretation of the results is unclear.

 Risk